Master’s program funding

 Annual expenses

-Tuition for 1 year of university without a supplemental tuition fee exemption scholarship* (24 credits) $19,134,64
+2023–2024* tuition fees for 1 academic year without a supplemental tuition fee exemption scholarship**

 Health and hospital insurance $972